 - I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP).
 This means: that I follow the BACP Ethical Framework for Counselling and Psychotherapy; that I work to professional standards; and that I attend regular clinical supervision, as well as continuous professional development.

-- I have experience in different settings, including voluntary work and NHS clinical placement.
+- I have experience in different settings, including voluntary work and NHS.

 - I am affiliated to the long-established Guildford Counselling Resource Centre.